Aniruddh-0701/Python_Programming_Notes/.ipynb_checkpoints/Practice_code5-checkpoint.md

 5548 -4161 2052 -5928
 -3213 2625 -1841 4872

-**Q22:** Write a program to get a list of words and sort them in lexicograhic order.
+**Q22:** Write a program to get a list of words and sort them in lexicographic order.

 *****
 **[Check Solution](Solution5.ipynb)**